Address Your Neck Pain Today!

 arrow icon

 At Greater Austin Pain Center, we will take a multidisciplinary approach to treating your neck pain and offer a wide range of treatment options depending on the type and severity of your condition.
 A quick consultation with one of our pain care specialists can determine the best treatment plans for your neck pain.
-Depending on the doctor’s recommendation, we can provide medication management, and minimally-invasive, non-surgical options—such as nerve blocks and steroid injections—as well as spinal cord stimulators, if necessary.
+Depending on the doctor’s recommendation, we can provide medication management and minimally invasive, non-surgical options, such as nerve blocks and steroid injections, as well as spinal cord stimulators, if necessary.

 Lunch & Learn With Our Doctors

-Curious about Spinal Cord and Peripheral Nerve Stimulation?
+Curious about interventional pain treatments in Austin, TX?
 Join our doctors for an in-person lunch and learn session to find out more about these treatments and ask any questions you may have.
 This event will be 12–1pm, sign up below to receive more details and RSVP.

 Thank you!
 Your submission has been received!